gmlewis/modus/runtime/languages/moonbit/MoonBit-Nullable-Arrays-Comprehensive.md

 3. **Understand None Values**: Each category has different None representation
 4. **Category-Based Approach**: Group similar types and apply proven patterns
 5. **Constants for Maintainability**: Replace magic numbers with well-named constants
+6. **Type System Awareness**: Understand MoonBit's primitive vs non-primitive classification
+7. **Infrastructure Sharing Patterns**: Same MoonBit function can have different semantics
+8. **Custom None Value Handling**: Even within same category, None values can differ

+### 🎆 Major Architectural Discoveries

+**Reference Storage ≠ Optional**: The String array fixes revealed that:
+- Non-optional types can use reference storage for efficiency
+- `FixedArray[String]` uses `moonbit_ref_array_make` despite being non-optional
+- Reference storage is an implementation detail, not tied to optionality

+**Infrastructure Sharing with Different Semantics**: The String? fix revealed that:
+- Multiple types can use the same MoonBit function (`moonbit_ref_array_make`)
+- But have completely different None value patterns (0 vs 10248)
+- Requires type-specific conditional logic within shared infrastructure

+**Type System Classification Matters**:
+- MoonBit's `IsPrimitive()` classification affects handler routing
+- String is NOT primitive → goes to `handler_slices.go`
+- This affects which patterns and functions are available

-The architecture is now mature and extensible, supporting systematic addition of new nullable types following the established category patterns.
+The architecture is now mature and extensible, supporting systematic addition of new types following the established category patterns, with awareness of type system complexities and infrastructure sharing patterns.